All About Leeks & FODMAPs

 Allium ampeloprasum.
 OK so here’s the deal with these vegetables from the onion family that look like giant scallions.

-We chop leek greens all the time and use them like onions!
+We chop leek greens and bulbs all the time and use them like onions!
 True, they are milder than a traditional onion, but they come into constant use in our recipes.
 We sauté them as a base for soups, stews and anywhere we would normally use an onion.
 So get familiar with leeks!

 The darker green parts that considered very low FODMAP are rather tough; we do not care for them raw.
 But sliced thinly, they sauté up very nicely